i-am-nate/youtube-data/README.md

 # youtube-data
-Analyzing YouTube channel data from Tabletop Sandbox (2.25.23-8.27.23)
+Analyzing YouTube channel data from Tabletop Sandbox (2.25.23-8.27.23).
+Softwares utilized: Google Sheets.

 **Tabletop Sandbox** is a channel on YouTube that belongs to Tabletop Sandbox LLC, a business launched with [the YouTube channel](http://youtube.com/@tabletopsandbox) on February 25, 2023; I claim part ownership in this company.
 On September 1, 2023, one of the fellow co-owners and I retrieved from YouTube data concerning the channel in order to answer some questions, all of which had to do with the underlying desire to increase viewership.